balderdashy/sails-docs/Controllers.md

 Checks route params (req.params), ex: /user/:id :
 	- Checks query string params (req.query), ex: ?id=12
   - Checks urlencoded body params (req.body), ex: id=12
   - To utilize urlencoded request bodies, req.body should be an object.
 This can be done by using the _express.bodyParser middleware.

+Checks route params (req.params), ex: /user/:id :

 Express supports “redirect mapping”, which by default provides home, and back.
 The back map checks the Referrer and Referer headers, while home utilizes the “basepath” setting and defaults to “/”.